pooja1845/fake-review-detector/README.md

 # 🛒 Flipkart Fake Review Detector API

 A Python FastAPI application that evaluates the authenticity of e-commerce reviews using Natural Language Processing (NLP) and heuristics.
-Developed for the **Flipkart Grid 8.0 — Software Track**.

 ---